 Where you read New Vector, New Vector Ltd., we or us below, it refers to the company created in July 2017 to hire the Matrix core team and support Matrix's development: New Vector Ltd., its French subsidiary: New Vector SARL, and their agents.

-This agreement does not apply to Matrix Identity Servers run by anybody else.
-Matrix is an open network like the Web and this agreement only applies to the Identity Servers (matrix.org and vector.im) provided by New Vector Ltd.
+The Matrix protocol is licensed by the Matrix Foundation which makes it available to third parties who set up their own Identity Server.
+This privacy notice does not apply to Matrix Identity Servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the Identity Servers (Matrix.org and Vector.im) provided by New Vector Ltd.

 Email: [email protected]